thomas-couchbase/blurr/README.md

 * Workload.IndexableFields - number of fields that must support secondary indexes (basically they have deterministic values)
 * Workload.Workers - number of concurrent workers (threads, clients, and etc.)
 * Workload.TargetThroughput - enable limited throughput if provided
+* Workload.HotDataPercentage - percentage of hot records in dataset
+* Workload.HotSpotAccessPercentage - percentage of operations that hit hot subset